GAME RESULTGame Result

 [Manager Okuma's Comment] Knowing that Kelly is absent and considering the current situation of C Osaka, we knew that the opponent would come to win from the beginning.
 Today, with Toda's entry, the movement of the front line increased, and we were able to score at a good time by running into the opponent's disliked areas and making effective runs.
 It became a comfortable development after a long time.
 If Toda can do this much in matches against other teams, he will be a significant force.
 We have high expectations and want him to aim higher and work harder.

-[Joao CARLOS Coach's Comment] The situation has been tough since before the game, and it was decided that we would be relegated to J2 with this defeat.
-We had constructed the game properly and scored points.
-However, FC Tokyo also played a good game and deserved to win.
+[Joao CARLOS Coach's Comment] The situation has been tough since before the match, and with this defeat, it has been decided that we will be relegated to J2.
+In terms of the match content, we built the game properly and scored points.
+However, FC Tokyo also played well and demonstrated football worthy of winning.
 I think it was a good game.
-The numbers of 2 wins and 8 losses (since I took over) mean that I couldn't change the team.
-The front office supported me to the fullest, and the players did well too.
-We had some troubles with injuries, but I don't want to use that as an excuse.
-The team has many talented players.
-It's just that I couldn't make a difference.
+The record of 2 wins and 8 losses since I took over means that I couldn't change the team.
+The front office has supported us to the fullest, and the players have done well.
+We have faced issues with injuries, but I don't want to use that as an excuse.
+The team has many excellent players.
+It's just that I couldn't make the changes needed.
 I am a professional and I have responsibilities.
-I won't run away from this result.
-I will take responsibility for the team's failure to stay in the league, but as long as I have a contract, I want to keep fighting.
-The current situation and the situation the players are facing are tough.
-I know that the players are going through the toughest time.
-However, for the supporters who cheer us on, for my family and friends, I have to do my best.
+I will not run away from this result.
+I will take responsibility for the team not being able to stay up, but as long as I have a contract, I want to fight.
+The current situation and what the players are facing is tough.
+I myself am facing the biggest wall in my career.
+I understand that the players are suffering the most.
+However, for the supporters who cheer for us, and for our families and friends, we must do our best.